Brunch & Batter

 Breakfast banana split with yogurt with fresh fruit and nuts.

 Banana splits for breakfast?
 Yes, please!
-This super easy brûlée banana split with yogurt is a childhood dream and uses healthy Greek yogurt instead of ice cream.
-Caramelizing the bananas adds a special fancy crunch.
+This super-easy caramelized banana split with yogurt is a childhood dream and uses healthy Greek yogurt instead of ice cream.
+Caramelizing the bananas adds a special, fancy crunch.

 5 from 2 votes